 Have a Team Meeting

 Include a discussion about gossip at one of your team meetings.
-Talk about what’s an acceptable when it comes to talking about other team members or the business operations.
+Talk about what’s acceptable when it comes to talking about other team members or business operations.
 Be clear, however, that negative gossip hurts an organization.
 Encourage people to address each other directly if there is a problem.

 Head off Gossip